loctet/TRAC/artefact.md

 # 5. Tips
-All commands provided, `Main.py`, `Generate_examples.py`, `Random_exec.py`, and `Plot_data.py`, come equipped with a `--help` option.
-Utilizing `--help` will display detailed usage instructions and available options for each command, aiding users in understanding and effectively utilizing the tool's features.
+Each of the commands - `Main.py`, `Generate_examples.py`, `Random_exec.py`, and `Plot_data.py` - is equipped with a `--help` option.
+When using the `--help` option, detailed usage instructions and available options for each command will be displayed.
 ```bash
    python3 Main.py --help
 ```

+This functionality is designed to assist users in comprehending and efficiently utilizing the tool's features.